isomerpages/mol-services/designoptions/00a-move-house(accordion).md

         - [Check other HDB resale statistics](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/resale/getting-started/resale-statistics){:target="_blank"} such as resale price index for overall HDB resale pricing trends
   - title: Get Option to Purchase (OTP)
     content: |
-      To enter into a OTP contract, you would be required to go through the following steps:
+      To enter into a OTP contract, you would be required to go through the following steps after agreeing on the selling price with the seller.

-        1. Negotiate and agree on Resale price<br>
-        2. Seller grant OTP to you via <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">HDB Resale Portal</a><br>
+        1. Seller grant OTP <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">online to you</a><br>
-        3. Review purchase during Option Period of 14 days<br>
+        2. Review purchase during Option Period of 14 days<br>
-        4. Exercise OTP to proceed with the purchase <br>
+        3. Exercise OTP to proceed with the purchase <br>
       *You can also choose to let the OTP expire if you decide not to purchase.*<br>
   - title: Choose Mode of Financing
     content: |
       After registering your Intent to Buy, you will be guided to apply for an <a href="https://services2.hdb.gov.sg/webapp/BP27MaxLoan/BP27PMax1.jsp" target="_blank">HDB Loan Eligibility (HLE) letter</a>, if you are eligible and intend to get a housing loan from HDB.

-      If you do not require a housing loan from HDB or intend to get a [housing loan from a financial institution (FI)](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-banks"){:target="_blank"}, you may proceed to look for a suitable flat within your budget and obtain an Option To Purchase (OTP) from the sellers.
+      You can also get a [housing loan from a financial institution (FI)](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-banks"){:target="_blank"}.
   - title: Submit Resale Application
     content: |
       You and the seller (or the salesperson) can proceed to [submit the resale application](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/resale/procedures/resale-application){:target="_blank"} after you have exercised the Option to Purchase (OTP).
   - title: Acknowledge Resale Documents and Pay Fees Online
     content: |
-      After your submission, you would be invited to carry out a <a href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/resale-application/after-submitting-a-resale-application-)" target="_blank">few more steps</a> that include endorsing resale documents, paying the resale fees online - all before HDB's approval of the transaction.
+      You will be invited to <a href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/resale-application/after-submitting-a-resale-application-)" target="_blank">endorse resale documents and pay the resale fees online</a> before HDB approves the transaction.

       *Note that either you or the seller can be the first to submit, but the other party must submit their portion within 7 calendar days.*
-  - title: Receive HDB's Approval
+  - title: Get HDB Approval on Application
     content: |
       Check your <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">resale application status</a> or get notified via SMS once HDB updates on the status via HDB resale portal.
   - title: Complete Resale Transaction
     content: |
-      The process is completed with an [appointment at HDB](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/resale/procedures/resale-completion-){:target="_blank"}.
+      The transaction is completed with an [appointment with HDB](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/resale/procedures/resale-completion-){:target="_blank"}.
+Find out <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">when your appointment will be</a>.

-      Do check <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">when is your HDB appointment</a> on My HDBPage using your SingPass login.

 selling-process:
   - title: What to Expect